ryanmuska/Swift/Swift Reference.md

 ## WHILE

-  Just what you’re used to, keeping in mind that the condition **must be a boolean**.
+  Just what you’re used to, minus the `( )` parens around the condition.</br>
+  Keep in mind that as with other control-flow statements, the condition **must be a boolean**.

 ```swift
     while condition {